decentraland/adr/content/ADR-219-static-entities.md

 The `UiCanvasInformation` component of the RootEntity MUST be set by the renderer to inform the scene about the current canvas size and the current UI scale.
 This component is described in the [ADR-124](/adr/ADR-124)

-The `EngineInformation` component of the RootEntity MUST be set by the renderer to inform the scene about information of the engine.
+The `EngineInformation` component of the RootEntity contains information about the current frame number, tick number and total elapsed time counters.
+The component MUST be updated by the renderer each frame.

 ### PlayerEntity